EgoDyn-Bench: Evaluating Ego-Motion Understanding in Vision-Centric Foundation Models for Autonomous Driving: Project Assets Reproducibility

 \subsection{Interactive Human-in-the-Loop Evaluation Tool}

 To ensure the high quality and precise alignment of the \textit{EgoDyn-Bench} dataset, we developed a comprehensive web-based evaluation tool.
 As shown in \cref{fig:clip_viewer}, this interface allows humans to verify the temporal and semantic alignment between the visual scene, physical vehicle dynamics, and the generated question-answer pairs.
-Upon acceptance, the source code and a live interactive demo of this tool will be made publicly available on our project page.
+The clip viewer source code is part of the public release (\texttt{scripts/clip\_viewer.py}).
+A live interactive demo is hosted on the project page.

 The tool provides the following core capabilities, designed to facilitate efficient, multi-modal data inspection:

 \begin{itemize} \item \textbf{Synchronized Multi-Modal Playback:} The interface supports side-by-side, synchronized playback of up to three video streams per clip: the original simulator output (CARLA), the generative video transfer (Cosmos), and the depth control map.
 Playback features include auto-looping, a global timeline, and click-to-seek functionality.